 Small acquisitions and acquihires are a more common phenomena that happens due to multiple reasons including access to new technology, access to new markets and building leadership teams.
 If managed well, it can bring exponential benefits to both the buyer and the seller.
-However, if you handle an acquisition poorly, your business could take on the mistakes of a broken organization and heavy losses.
+However, if you handle an startups acquisition poorly, your business could take on the mistakes of a broken organization and heavy losses.

 1. Have a Vision

 Before even considering the option of acquisition, understand what is the vision of the company, why are you looking for acquisition and what you plan to achieve.
 There are multiple reasons due to which small acquisitions and acquihires happen.
 From the buyer’s perspective it is about ringing strong talent, access to new markets, expand offerings or bring a leadership team.
 From the seller’s perspective, it is about finding a home or merging with large companies for growth.

 Define the characteristics of the company that you think would value your customer base, revenue, technology/IP, people and operational capabilities.

 3. Identify the target companies